Carolyn Dudek

 Biography

 Professor Dudek has been awarded a Fulbright Scholarship to Spain and spent a year doing field research in Galicia, Valencia and Madrid.
-In addition she was awarded a post-doctoral summer fellowship at Columbia University's European Studies Institute, and prior to coming to Hofstra University, Professor Dudek was a Jean Monnet Fellow in the European Forum research group at the European University Institute in Florence, Italy.
+In addition, she was awarded a post-doctoral summer fellowship at Columbia University's European Studies Institute, and prior to coming to Hofstra University, Professor Dudek was a Jean Monnet Fellow in the European Forum research group at the European University Institute in Florence, Italy.
+She has also been a Fellow at Harris Manchester College, Oxford University.

-In 2006 she was again awarded a Fulbright Fellowship to teach a graduate seminar in Spanish on comparative regional integration at the University of Buenos Aires, Argentina.
+Dudek was again awarded a Fulbright Fellowship to teach a graduate seminar in Spanish on comparative regional integration at the University of Buenos Aires, Argentina.
 In addition, she was invited to give lectures in Spanish on EU-Latin American relations at other universities in Argentina.
-During her six-month stay she conducted research concerning EU policies and their impact on EU-Latin American relations, which is the focus of her latest research project.
+During her six-month stay she conducted research concerning EU policies and their impact on EU-Latin American relations.

 Education/Learning